tech-learning-collective/tech-learning-collective.github.io/faq/index.md

 Simply click the link you received from our email to load the webinar page in your Web browser.
 When the page loads, you&rsquo;ll be prompted to type in a short password, which will have been delivered to you in the same email.
 Entering the correct password will grant you access to the [webinar interface](#how-do-i-control-the-webinar-interface).

 Again, if you don&rsquo;t receive our confirmation email containing your log-in credentials within a few minutes, please make sure to check your email account&rsquo;s &ldquo;spam&rdquo; folder.
 If you still don&rsquo;t see your login information in your spam folder, [contact us]({% link contact/index.md %}) and our admissions team will sort it out with you.

+For online courses, your virtual classroom access details will be available to you in the course scheduler, which is accessible via the personalized link sent to your email address as part of your acceptance packet, and in the description of each event displayed in your course calendar.

 ## How do I control the Webinar interface?